TexteaInc/funix-doc/QuickStart.md

 ## Introduction

-* Funix allows you to build web apps by focusing on your core logic in Python, without bothering about the front-end or web UI.
+* Funix allows you to build web apps directly from your core logic in Python, without bothering with the front-end or web UI.
 * With **as few as two more lines of code**, you can turn any Python function into a web app via Funix.
 * Unlike other Python-based frameworks for building web apps, Funix does not require you to create widgets in Python. **Just focus on your core logic.**
 * But if you need to customize the UI, you can do it declaratively in Python, YAML, or JSON.
 Themes can also be used to provide consistent UI across your web apps.